zopefoundation/grok/src/grok/admin/README.txt

 Using the admin-UI
 ------------------

-After login you can log out or, before doing that, visit some of the main management topics, as described below:
+After login you can visit some of the main management topics, as described below:

 On top of the admin-UI you can always find three links to the main management activities currently possible with GAIA: